 Become a SCORE Mentor and provide mentoring for food trucks

 Are you, or have you been, a food truck owner?
 Do you enjoy sharing your experience to others?
 Are you willing to commit 10-12 hours per month assisting other culinary entrepreneurs start or expand their mobile food business dream?
 If so, SCORE would love to talk with you.
-You could join a team of local mentors who counsel clients throughout the country, one of which is probably close to you.
+You could join a team of local mentors who counsel clients throughout the country.
+There are chapters across the country, one of which is probably close to you.